adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 ### Generating an XML Report ###

 Google Test can emit a detailed XML report to a file in addition to its normal textual output.
-The report contains the duration of each test, and thus can help you identify slow tests.
+The report contains the duration of each out, and thus can help you identify slow tests.

 To generate the XML report, set the `GTEST_OUTPUT` environment variable or the